4astra/v2_farmgo_app/README.md

 3) Use command to generate `flutter pub run build_runner build` or `flutter packages pub run build_runner build`

 Note:
-- If just want to generate json for specify folder of reposity and run `flutter pub run build_runner build`
+- If just want to generate json for specify folder of reposity, you should move to there & run `flutter pub run build_runner build`
 - Should delete previous generated **`*.g.dart`** file before run command above.

 ## Run on iOS/Android